grafana/pyroscope/README.md

 ## **Quick Start: Run Explore Profiles UI in Grafana**

 ### Grafana Cloud
-The app should be installed auomatically!
+The app UI and server are both installed and running auomatically -- just start sending data!

 ### Grafana OSS
 You can run the Explore profiles UI in Grafana by installing the plugin from the [Grafana Plugin Directory](https://grafana.com/grafana/plugins/grafana-pyroscope-app/)

-For more information, check out the [Explore Profiles README](https://github.com/grafana/explore-profiles).
+For more information, check out the [Explore Profiles README](https://github.com/grafana/explore-profiles)

 ## Documentation